 There are a number of ways to be an owl (to participate in the December Letters Project).
 You can help by:

-Attending our December meeting to make cards, letters, and other greetings together that will be sent out to area psychiatric hospitals and mental health facilities.
+Attending or holding a December Letters card-writing party in your community to make secular cards, letters, and other solstice greetings together that can be delivered to psychiatric hospitals and mental health facilities around the solstice, in late winter.

-Writing one or more greeting cards independently and sending them to local psychiatric facilities (we recommend contacting the facility in advance for details on how and where to send the letters).
+Writing one or more greeting cards independently and sending them to either (a) a December Letters Project coordinator near you or (b) directly to local psychiatric facilities (in this instance, we recommend contacting the facility in advance for details on how and where to send the letters).

-Donating materials (such as cards, colorful paper, decorative stickers and stationary decorations, glue, envelops, letter-paper, pens, and stamps) to MITA for its December Letters meeting.
+Donating solstice card-making materials (such as cards, colorful paper, decorative stickers, stationary decorations, glue, envelops, letter-paper, markers, pens, and stamps) to MITA or a local organization in your area for its December Letters Project meeting.

 If you know someone in particular who has experienced or is experiencing psychiatric institutionalization or who is suffering mentally or spiritually during this month, please reach out to them with a card or a letter to let them know that they are someone, that they matter, and that you care.

-This winter, we hope to be the owls for our friends who need our fellowship, love, and compassion.
+We hope you will join us in being owls for our friends who need our fellowship, love, and compassion.
 We hope to be the owls who deliver letters to those kept in proverbial cupboards under the stairs.
 We invite you, during December, to join us in recognizing and acknowledging an often-forgotten community of our peers.

 Rowling, J.K.
 Harry Potter and the Sorcerer’s Stone.
 Scholastic Press, 1997.